2020PB/police-brutality/reports/Ohio.md

 * [Video 2](https://www.reddit.com/r/cincinnati/duplicates/gus9dn/531_police_use_tear_gas_and_rubber_bullets_on_a/)

-### Protestors kept in a courtyard, with no bathroom breaks, water, or food, for ten hours | May 31st
+### Protesters kept in a courtyard, with no bathroom breaks, water, or food, for ten hours | May 31st

-Protestors describe being zip-tied and held for ten hours without food, water, or (in some cases) bathroom breaks.
+Protesters describe being zip-tied and held for ten hours without food, water, or (in some cases) bathroom breaks.
 In total, 307 protesters were detained, around 60 of them in the Justice Center courtyard.

 tags: arrest, inhumane-treatment, zip-tie, protester